 Senegalese Godardian romp.
 It’s great, but content warning: several animals get their heads cut off onscreen.
 Especially interesting on gender and sexuality.

 Not my favorite Assayas, but very worthwhile.
 I found it compelling as a portrait of the detachment that characterizes modern life (the protagonist doesn’t directly interact with the most significant people in her life), but flawed in several respects.
 Way too much iPhone screen and typing sounds.
 Mute those typing sounds and throw a score over it or something, I couldn’t handle it.
 I do think it’s interesting to look at the suspense and preoccupation involved with communicating through text message, but I didn’t find the actual content of the text messages very interesting and the movie overplays its hand re: texting.
 I also thought some revelations/resolutions are too abrupt and neat and it would have played better to retain more ambiguity.

 Entertaining trifle.
 I watched it as prep for Rivette’s last film, Around a Small Mountain

 Cool as fuck 1937 French noir.
 Pépé running around the Casbah eluding the law and seducing wealthy tourists.

 2016 film, starts out in Rivette territory, there’s a brief Godard interlude, then we get George Romero does The Bling Ring.
 I found the allegory to be heavy handed but there are some great moments and I appreciate that it stays fairly abstract.

 The Whip and the Body (Bava)

 Wonderful Bava technicolor S&M ghost story with a creaky mansion, hidden doors, a haunted dagger, and all kinds of other cool stuff.

 Boudu Saved from Drowning (Renoir)

 Excellent slapstick social satire.
-The great Michael Simon plays a barbaric tramp who is rescued from drowning and invited to live with his bourgeois benefactors.
+The great Michel Simon plays a barbaric tramp who is rescued from drowning and invited to live with his bourgeois benefactors.